ISUgenomics/bioinformatics-workbook/dataAnalysis/RNA-Seq/RNA-SeqIntro/RNAseq-using-a-genome.md

 ### Overview ###
 ![**Figure 1.**: Overview of the RNAseq workflow](Assets/RNAseq_1.png)

 This document will guide you through basic RNAseq analysis, beginning at quality checking of the RNAseq `reads` through to getting the differential gene expression results.
 We have downloaded an *Arabidopsis* dataset from NCBI for this purpose.
-Check the [BioProject](https://www.ncbi.nlm.nih.gov/bioproject/PRJNA348194) page for more information.
+Check the <a href="https://www.ncbi.nlm.nih.gov/bioproject/PRJNA348194" target="_blank">BioProject  ⤴</a> page for more information.

 # Experimental design #

-This experiment compares WT and *atrx-1* mutant to analyze how loss of function  of ATRX chaperone results in changes in gene expression.
-The ATRX chaperone is a histone chaperone known to be an important player in regulation of gene expression.
+This experiment compares WT and *atrx-1* mutant to analyze how the loss of function  of ATRX chaperone results in changes in gene expression.
+The ATRX chaperone is a histone chaperone known to be an important player in the regulation of gene expression.
 RNA was isolated from three WT replicates and three mutant replicates using Trizol.
-Transcriptome was enriched/isolated using the plant RiboMinus kit for obtaining total RNA.
+The transcriptome was enriched/isolated using the plant RiboMinus kit for obtaining total RNA.
 RNA-seq was carried out in Illumina Hiseq 2500.
 The sequencing reads were generated as paired-end data, hence we have 2 files per replicate.

 | Condition | replicate 1 | replicate 2 | replicate 3 |